ONLINE HELP

 • The arrow buttons can be used to navigate between the different occurrences.
 The search words are highlighted in the text.

-5. Choose "Replace" to replace only the selected occurrence.
+5. Click "Replace" to replace only the selected occurrence.

-6. Choose "Replace all" to replace all the occurrences.
+6. Click "Replace all" to replace all occurrences.

-To add a list with bullets into a document:
+To insert a bulleted list into a document:

-1. Position the cursor on the first line of the list with bullets.
+1. Position the cursor on the first line of the bulleted list.

-2. On the "Home" tab, in the "Paragraph" group, click the icon for configuring bullets (List with bullets).
-The window presenting the library of available bullets is displayed.
+2. On the "Home" tab, in the "Paragraph" group, click the bulleted list icon (Bulleted list).
+The window containing the bullet library opens.

 Bullet library

-3. Choose the type of bullet to use.
-The bullet is automatically assigned to the current line.
+3. Choose the type of bullet you want to use.
+The bullet is automatically added on the current line.

-4. To create the next element, press the Enter key at the end of line.
+4. To create the following element, press Enter at the end of the line.

-5. To change level in the list with bullets, press the T ab key.
+5. To change levels in the bulleted list, press Tab.

 6. To end the list:

-• Press the Backspace key to delete the last bullet.
+• Press Backspace to remove the last bullet.

 Remarks: